About the Staff and Board

 THE VINEYARD POWER STAFF

 Richard Andre, President of Vineyard Power, has responsibility for the cooperative’s start-up and management.
-Prior to his appointment, Richard was a founding director of Vineyard Power, a CEO of an international company, based in the Netherlands, and consultant to several leading private equity firms.
-He also brings professional experience in sales, supply chain management, project finance and strategic development to his work with Vineyard Power.
-Richard received a BSc degree in Chemical Engineering from Penn State University and a Corporate Finance degree from the London Business School.
-He lives in West Tisbury with his wife Ina and son Nicolas.
+Prior to his appointment, Richard was a founding director of Vineyard Power, a CEO of an international manufacturing company, based in the Netherlands, and a consultant to several leading private equity firms.
+He also brings professional experience in energy markets, sales, supply chain management, project finance and strategic development to his work with Vineyard Power.
+Richard received a BSc. degree in Chemical Engineering from Penn State University and a Corporate Finance degree from the London Business School.
+He serves on the West Tisbury Energy Committee and the Vineyard Sustainable Energy Committee and he lives in West Tisbury with his wife Ina and son Nicolas.

 Erik Peckar General Manager of Vineyard Power, began with the company in 2010.
 He is primarily responsible for day-to-day operations, including outreach and helping to permit MA's first offshore wind farm, Vineyard Wind.
 He has worked extensively on Community Empowerment, a new proposed legislation in Massachusetts that would empower communities, through a democratic process, to meet local renewable energy targets.
 Erik graduated from Penn State University and holds a BSc degree in Science, with a focus on renewable energy.
 Prior to his work with Vineyard Power, Erik spent time traveling all seven continents.
-He lives in Tisbury and also works part-time at Offshore Ale Company, a local brew pub on Martha’s Vineyard.
+He currently serves as the Dukes County representative for the Cape Light Compact and he lives in Tisbury and also works part-time at Offshore Ale Company, a local brew pub on Martha’s Vineyard.